-Arranging a staged battle between himself and the Masters of Evil, Wonder Man is successful in winning the Avengers over.
+Arranging a staged battle between himself and the Masters of Evil, Wonder Man was successful in winning the Avengers over.
 After explaining his reliance on Zemo's serum, the Avengers attempt to cure him but are unsuccessful.
 Left with no choice but to remain loyal to Zemo, Wonder Man leads the Avengers into an ambush by the Masters of Evil.
 During the battle, Simon has a change of heart and helps the Avengers defeat the Masters instead, knowing full well that he was sacrificing his lifeline in the process.
 Proud of his choice, Simon succumbs to the treatment's deadly side effect and falls into a coma.
 Unable to find any life signs, the Avengers come to the conclusion that Simon passed away.
 Placing his body in suspended animation for the trip back to the United States, Iron Man creates a copy of Simon's brain patterns in the hope that one day they'll be able to revive him.
 The brain patterns were later used by the super-villain Ultron to create a personality matrix for The Vision, a synthezoid who would turn against his master and join the Avengers.
 Given Simon's history of having done exactly the same thing, this wasn't one of Ultron's smartest plans.

 Meanwhile, his brother Eric, blaming the Avengers for his death, became the super-villain called The Grim Reaper and allied himself with other villains to gain revenge.
 He even had a voodoo priest reanimate Simon's body to attack them.
 It turned out however, that he wasn't dead, merely in a coma while he changed into an "ionic" form.
 In this form he was even more powerful and didn't need the serum to survive, though his eyes now glowed red.

 The revived Simon joined the Avengers as Wonder Man, and was a member for years, becoming best friends with The Beast (from The X-Men, at the time an Avenger) and later had a romantic relationship with Wanda the Scarlet Witch (who ironically had once been married to The Vision.)
 Simon was one of the founding members of the West Coast Avengers, and began a side career in Hollywood as an actor and stuntman.
 After the dismantling of the West Coast branch, he joined Iron Man's new team, Force Works, but was disintegrated on the team's first mission.
 Many months later, he would remanifest in a purely energy state, thanks to the Scarlet Witch subconsciously using her powers to call on him in times of need; she would later find a way to fully restore Simon to a physical body.

 Simon was unwillingly drafted into the pro-registration side of the Civil War.
 In the wake of the Secret Invasion, he became increasingly disillusioned with the perpetual cycle of superhero-supervillain violence.
 After repeatedly asking the Avengers not to re-assemble, he put together a team of similar malcontents (including a new Goliath, angry over his uncle's death during Civil War) who attack Avengers Mansion and Stark Tower, demanding that the Avengers be disbanded.
 The Avengers lock him up without a trial, effectively proving Wonder Man's point: the Avengers are powerful without accountability.